SDU-eScience/Type3-Docs/src/software/modules.rst

 .. code-block:: console

-	[testuser@frontend ~]$ module spider
+	[user@frontend ~]$ module spider

 .. tip::

 	|dash-line| The following is a list of the modules and extensions currently available: |dash-line|

 	ATK: ATK/2.38.0
 	  ATK provides the set of accessibility interfaces that are implemented by other toolkits and applications.
 Using the ATK interfaces, accessibility tools have full access to view and control running applications.

 	Anaconda3: Anaconda3/2022.05
 	  Built to complement the rich, open source Python community, the Anaconda platform provides an enterprise-ready data analytics platform that empowers companies to adopt a modern open data science analytics architecture.

 	Autoconf: Autoconf/2.71
 	  Autoconf is an extensible package of M4 macros that produce shell scripts to automatically configure software source code packages.
 These scripts can adapt the packages to many kinds of UNIX-like systems without manual user intervention.
 Autoconf creates a configuration script for a package from a template file that lists the operating system features that the package can use, in the form of M4 macro calls.

 	|dash-line|